Drake Lindsey: College career

 As a freshman in 2024, Lindsey completed four of five pass attempts for 50 yards and a touchdown in three games.
 Ahead of the 2025 season, he entered a quarterback competition with Dylan Wittke, Max Shikenjanski, and Jackson Kollock.

+Lindsey completed the 2025 regular season starting every game for the University of Minnesota.
+He finished with 2,235 passing yards, 16 touchdowns, and six interceptions.
+He led the Gophers to a record of 7-5 (5-4 in the Big Ten), and won his first career start vs Minnesota's biggest rival, the University of Wisconsin.